Harris wins Pelosi endorsement, claims many of the delegates she needs for the nomination

 Speaker Emerita Nancy Pelosi, who had been one of the notable holdouts to Harris, initially encouraging a primary to strengthen the eventual nominee, endorsed Harris Monday.
 Pelosi said she was lending her “enthusiastic support” to Harris' effort to lead the party.

-More than 700 pledged delegates have told AP or announced that they plan to support Harris at the convention, which is over one-third of the pledged delegates she needs in order to clinch the nomination.
+More than 1,000 pledged delegates have told AP or announced that they plan to support Harris at the convention, which is over half of the pledged delegates she needs in order to clinch the nomination.
 Democratic National Committee rules most recently set 1,976 pledged delegates as the benchmark to win the nomination.

 Winning the nomination is only the first item on a staggering political to-do list for her after Biden's decision to exit the race, which she learned about on a Sunday morning call with the president.
 If she's successful at locking up the nomination, she must also pick a running mate and pivot a massive political operation to boost her candidacy instead of Biden's with just over 100 days until Election Day.